S1nus/CreativeProgramming3/Assignments/Week01_BlockPrints.md

 To turn in the project, please upload the following files to Canvas:
 * Output PDF from your sketch
 * Scan of one of your prints
+* A proposal for your semester-long project (see description below)

 Additionally, you'll need to produce 10 good quality prints, enough to share with the class.

 ## PROJECT TIMELINE
 * **Jan 28:** Project assigned, create sketch, laser-etch your printing block
-* **Feb 4:** Printing demo and printing in class, finish your edition as necessary, scan one of your prints
+* **Feb 4:** Printing demo and printing in class, finish your edition as necessary, scan one of your prints; write a brief proposal for your semester-long project
 * **Feb 11:** Project due, critique, exchange prints

 ## CHALLENGE PROMPTS